uhh-lt/unsupervised-ultra-fine-entity-typing/README.md

 - Compute the scores in the same way as in step 6.

 #### Note for License
-- Disclaimer: before the use, be sure to check licenses of all dependencies in the requirements.txt file and the license of dataset and code provided by Choi et al. (2018).
+- Disclaimer: before the use, be sure to check licenses of all dependencies, dependencies in the requirements.txt file, and the license of dataset and code provided by Choi et al. (2018).